-So I started pinning recipes, and in the past year, I’ve been cooking like crazy and learning in the process.
+So I started pinning recipes, and in the past few years, I’ve been cooking like crazy and learning in the process.
 Over the past 20 some years I’ve collected recipes.
 From friends, from magazines… I have piles of them.
 But those piles were overwhelming, so instead, I started a brand new fresh recipe book of tested and approved recipes.
 That’s all that is allowed in there.
 Stuff I’ve made and stuff that works and stuff that is truly delicious.
 My guidelines are strict, and if the recipe isn’t one that I’ll make over and over and over, it never sees inside that recipe book.

 Since the “what’s for dinner?” question is a pretty popular one, I surmise, I’m sharing with you those recipes I’ve pinned, that I’ve made more than once and that have made the recipe book cut.
 And so, dear readers, here are 10 awesome, wonderful, fabulous, and tasty dinner recipes.
 One thing to note: My house has an anti-onion crusader, so whenever these recipes call for onion, I had to leave it out.
 I know.
 I know.